 The Ranch features animals, farm equipment, and historic structures from Chandler's agricultural past.
-Join us from 10am -2pm every second Saturday October - May (excluding November and March) for Science Saturdays.
+Join us from 10 a.m. to 2 p.m. every second Saturday October - May (excluding November and March) for Science Saturdays.
 Free of charge!

 C-Town Suitcase Club

 A program specifically designed for our youngest visitors, the C-Town Suitcase Club allows 3-5 year olds and their caregivers to travel through time and explore everyday objects.
-Join us at the Chandler Museum at 10am on the Third Tuesday of the month, starting September 2013.
+Join us at the Chandler Museum at 10am on the Third Tuesday of the month.
 Free of charge!

 See calendar for details

-Chandler Museum, Chandler Historical Society, and Chandler Library present the Speaker Series.
-Want to know more about the community in which you live?
-Uncover stories of the past with first-hand accounts and local experts in free programs highlighting the area's history and culture.
+Adults Chandler Museum presents a number of programs and events in the community at its locations.
+Want to know more about Chandler?
+Uncover stories of the past with first-hand accounts and local experts in free programs, exhibits, and events.